Labor Day was created to recognize the great contributions and role American workers have played in the development and growth of this nation.

 and importance and should be undertaken

 I may not be gainfully employed outside the home, but I know my labor of love as a stay-at-home mom, is a job which bestows upon me an immense amount of dignity.

 My work is central to my children's well-being, their growth and development, and their future ability to one day join the laborers of America.

 ~ Thomas Edison.

-The meaning of Labor Day seems especially meaningful this year in the midst of the current severe economic downturn in America.
+The reason for Labor Day seems especially meaningful this year in the midst of the changeable economic fortunes in America.

 As the nation copes with one of the highest unemployment rates in its history, my thoughts are with those who are looking for work.

 Unemployment leaves long-term scars on families and communities.
 For all those who are currently unemployed and working hard to find gainful employment, my prayer for you is that in the coming year meaningful work will find you.